Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 An image defines a coordinate system in which pixels are indexed using integer coordinates, with each integer corresponding to a distinct pixel.
 The lower-left pixel hasa coordinate of (0, 0), the x coordinate increases horizontally from left to right, and the y coordinate increases vertically from bottom to top.
 Note that this orientation is consistent with the other coordinate systems used in the OpenVG API, but differs from the top-tobottom orientation used by many other imaging systems.

-The \"energy\" of a pixel is located at the pixel center; that is, the pixel with coordinate (x,y) has its energy at the point (x + 1/2, y + 1/2).
+The """energy""" of a pixel is located at the pixel center; that is, the pixel with coordinate (x,y) has its energy at the point (x + 1/2, y + 1/2).
 The color at a point not located at a pixel center may be defined by applying a suitable filter to the colors defined at a set of nearby pixel centers.

 ## 10.2 Image Formats
 <a name="Image_Formats"></a>